How do genetic differences among individuals shape their phenotypes?

 We tackle these questions by combining experimental functional genomics and computational statistical genetics in our lab in the Department of Genetics, Cell Biology and Development at the University of Minnesota.
 A particular focus is on emerging technologies for high-throughput reading, editing, and synthesizing of genomes, which now allow us to systematically answer questions at the core of genetics.
 We deploy these tools in yeast and other species to learn fundamental principles of how genetic variation shapes phenotypes across eukaryotic life.

 Every member of the Albert lab is committed to the inclusion, respect, and dignity of all people.
 To afford all lab members their best chance of success, we seek to cultivate an environment of safety and transparency.
-As such, our lab will not tolerate any form of harassment, including that based on, but not limited to, race, ethnicity, religion, physical appearance, country of birth, immigration status, ability or disability, political leanings, sexual orientation, or socioeconomic status.
+As such, our lab will not tolerate any form of harassment, including that based on, but not limited to, race, ethnicity, gender, religion, physical appearance, country of birth, immigration status, ability or disability, political leanings, sexual orientation, or socioeconomic status.
 Open communication and respect for each other allow our lab to be a safe space to ask questions without judgment, avoid toxic competitive attitudes, and resolve disagreements efficiently.
 These traits have allowed our lab to flourish as a diverse and welcoming space, building a culture which it is our mission to preserve as we gain new colleagues.
 This diversity fosters different perspectives which can increase creativity, push innovation, and allow for better-informed group decisions.Follow @frankwalbert